oceantracker/oceantracker/docs/info/future_dev.rst

 #. option for particle tracking to work natively in lat/log cords
 #.
 RK45 solver to allow adaptive time stepping to improve accuracy for those particles where flows are rapidly varying in time or space.
 #.
 Read release points/polygons from file, eg shape files, csv
+#. system to check data types match those required when used in numba signatures

 #.
 Shared/asynchronous reader to speed solution and save total memory, changes required:
     * reader buffer as ring buffer on global hindcast time step